PlsIpromise/PlsIpromise/README.md

 - 👀 I’m interested in learning Python and C++
 - 🌱 I’m currently learning the basics of Python
 - My background is in Finance, and I have some knowledge of R. I have always wanted to create something with a language
-- My goal is to build web scrapers and hedge fund strategies just for myself.
 - 📫 How to reach me: Send a message here

 <!---